moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 ### Threat Actor Tracking

-This is an ongoing effort, where we closely monitor the threat actors that pose the greatest risk to GitLab.
+Threat Actor Tracking is an ongoing effort where we closely monitor the threat actors that pose the greatest risk to GitLab.
 By continuously monitoring their activities, tactics, and techniques, we develop a better understanding of their motivations and capabilities.

-This intelligence helps us anticipate their next move and proactively strengthen our defenses.
-It also helps us attribute early indicators to these groups, giving us a heads up they are actively targeting us.
+This intelligence helps us anticipate their next moves and proactively strengthen our defenses.
+It also helps us attribute early indicators to these groups, giving us a heads-up when they are actively targeting us.

 Threat Actor Tracking is done inside our Threat Intelligence Platform (TIP).

-### Requests For Information
+### Requests For Information (RFI)

-We're here to help you analyze threats and make intelligence-informed decisions.
-GitLab team members can [open an issue in our tracker using the RFI template](https://gitlab.com/gitlab-com/gl-security/security-operations/threat-intelligence/threat-intelligence-issue-tracker/-/issues/new).
+RFIs allow GitLab team members to request our help in analyzing threats and making intelligence-informed decisions.
+Team Members can [open an issue in our tracker using the RFI template](https://gitlab.com/gitlab-com/gl-security/security-operations/threat-intelligence/threat-intelligence-issue-tracker/-/issues/new).

 Some examples where an RFI can provide value: